railsbridge-boston/railsbridge-boston/views/installfest/text_editor.markdown

 #### If you are using Sublime Text 2

-One cool thing about Sublime Text 2 is that it reads its preferences from text files.
+Sublime Text 2 reads its preferences from text files.
 This means you can easily edit settings, check your settings into version control, or share settings with copy & paste.
 That's what we're going to do with some common preferences for Rubyists.

 Open up User Settings (`Sublime Text 2 > Preferences > Settings - User``) and paste in these preferences: